kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I was accepted to attend QSim Summer School.
 The focus of the 2024 summer school is on many-body systems, combining both theoretical and numerical techniques with examples from quantum hardware experiments (Rhode Island, given free housing).
 - I have been accepted as a virtual participant / intern to the Co-design Center for Quantum Advantage (C2QA) QIS 102: Applied Quantum Computing Summer School at Brookhaven National Laboratory (June 10 - June 28, 2024), where I also receive a weekly stipend for my participation!
 - I have been selected to participate in the 11th Heidelberg Laureate Forum (HLF) from Sept 22nd to 27th in Heidelberg, Germany!
+In terms of the candidacy: "Applicants are subject to a highly competitive selection process, hand-picked by international experts who are appointed by the following award-granting institutions: The Association for Computing Machinery, the Norwegian Academy of Science and Letters, and the International Mathematical Union.
+Each successfully completed application is reviewed by at least three international reviewers, with the top 100 candidates in each discipline issued an invitation."
 I am SO excited!!!
 - I will be participating in the American Institute of Mathematics (AIM) workshop on "Post Quantum Group-Based Cryptography" in Pasadena, California (April-May), with funding (lodging covered, $750 for flight)!
 Thank you so much and see you there!
 - Our paper from the Women in Number Theory (WIN) workshop on "Machine Learning for Modular Multiplication" is live and can be accessed [here](http://arxiv.org/abs/2402.19254).
 - The workshop was also featured for International Women's Day and I made it into the last photo of the